pfisterm/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise

-Set up the repository by downloading from GitHub Navigate to the respository from the command-line
+Clone the repository from GitHub and save onto your local device.
+Navigate to the respository from the command-line using the following code: <br>
+    ``` cd ~/Desktop/rock-paper-scissors-exercise ```

 # Third-Party Packages
-Follow the requirements.txt file to install the third-party packages required by the app.
+Use the following code to install the third-party packages required by the app. <br>
-The following code will be required for installation:
-    ```pip install python-dotenv```
+    ```pip install -r requirements.txt```

 # Environment Setup
 1. Create a project-specific environment.
-I titled my environment my-game-env using the following code
+I titled my environment my-game-env using the following code <br>
     ``` conda create my-game-env ```
-2. Activate the project-specific environment using the following code
+2. Activate the project-specific environment using the following code <br>
     ``` conda activate my-game-env ```

 # Environment Variables